-Note: InstallShield verifies that JRE 1.4 or later has been installed.
+Note: InstallShield verifies that supported JRE has been installed.
 Installation ceases if this check fails.
-If this happens, restart the Data Mart installation after installing JRE 1.4 (or later).
+If this happens, restart the Data Mart installation after installing supported JRE.
 Skip to Step 7 if you chose to install ETL Assistant only.

 - 5. At the Connection Parameters to the Genesys Configuration Server screen, type the host, port, user name, and password for your Configuration Server in the fields provided.
 Then, click Next. - 6.
 At the Select Application screen, from the upper list box, select the configured Data Mart Application object you want to install and click Next.